MaskdDev/MaskdDev-Docs/docs/writerstats/guide/projects.md

 ## Project Info and Goals

 If you want to know what project you're currently working on and view its progress, use `/project info` for its statistics.
 You can manually update the number of words in your project with /project setcount and add a wordcount goal to your project using `/project setgoal`.

+## Renaming and deleting projects

+If you wish to rename your current project, use `/project rename` to do so.
+To delete a project, you can use `/project delete`.
+This action is irreversible.